Centrobill/wc-centrobill/readme.txt

 * Install the plugin and activate it.

 == Plugin configuration ==
-* Go to WooCommerce menu, click Settings.
+* Go to WooCommerce menu -> Settings and click on Payments menu tab.
-* In Checkout menu tab, under Checkout options click on Centrobill and make sure Enable/Disable option is checked.
+* In Payments menu tab click on Centrobill and make sure Enable/Disable option is checked.
-* Locate Auth key input form field on a page and paste your API auth key into it.
+* Locate "Authentication key" input form field on a page and paste your API auth key into it.
+* Locate "Site ID" input form field on a page and paste your site ID into it.
 * If you don't have your Personal Centrobill API Auth Key, please contact your Centrobill account manager.
+* Save Changes.

+== Migrate from v1 to v2
+* Install a new plugin (see "Install the plugin" section)
+* Go to WooCommerce -> Settings and click on Payments menu tab.
+* In Payments menu tab click on Centrobill Credit Cards.
+* Locate "Authentication key" input form field on a page with a value (ex. {AuthKey}:{siteId}).
+* Split the value by ":". {AuthKey} leave in the "Authentication key" field and {siteId} move to the "Site ID" input field.
 * Save Changes.

 == Setup your account in the Centrobill Merchant Portal ==